The BFG: Plot

-The BFG takes Sophie to Dream Country but is bullied along the way by his neighbors, led by Fleshlumpeater, the largest and strongest.
+The BFG takes Sophie to Dream Country but is bullied along the way by his neighbors led by Fleshlumpeater, the largest and strongest, when they saw him as they tossed the BFG to each other.
 Afterwards, Sophie watches the BFG catch two dreams—while one would be a good dream, the other is a nightmare.
-Resentful of the other giants' mistreatment of him earlier that day, the BFG sneaks up to where they are napping and looses the nightmare on Fleshlumpeater, who has a dream about a giant killer named Jack and accidentally starts a brawl with his companions due to his indiscriminate flailing and thrashing about while still asleep as they watch from a safe distance.
+Resentful of the other giants' mistreatment of him earlier that day, the BFG sneaks up to where they are napping and looses the nightmare on Fleshlumpeater, as they watch from a safe distance.
+Fleshlumpeater has a dream about a giant killer named Jack and accidentally starts a brawl with his companions due to his indiscriminate flailing and thrashing about while still asleep.

 Sophie persuades the BFG to approach the Queen of England for help with the other giants.
 She navigates the giant to Buckingham Palace where he places Sophie in the Queen's bedroom.
 He then gives the Queen a nightmare that closely parallels actual events.
-Because the BFG setting Sophie in her bedroom was part of the dream, the Queen believes her and speaks with the giant over breakfast.
+Because the BFG setting Sophie in her bedroom was also part of the dream, the Queen believes her and speaks with the giant over breakfast.
 Fully convinced, she authorizes a task force to travel to Giant Country and secure them as they sleep.

 The BFG guides a fleet of helicopters to the sleeping giants.
 Eight are successfully shackled, but the Fleshlumpeater awakes.
-Sophie and the BFG trick him into being tied up by making it look like that he was bitten by a snake.
-Having collected the BFG's dream collection, the helicopters carry all nine giants back to England where they are imprisoned in a massive pit.
+Sophie and the BFG trick him into being tied up by making it look like that he was bitten by a "vindscreen viper".
+Having collected the BFG's dream collection, the helicopters carry all nine giants back to England where they are imprisoned in a 500 ft. deep pit the size of a football field.
+The BFG has the Queen have them only fed snozzcumbers that the BFG had the royal gardener grow.

-Every country that the giants had visited in the past sends thanks and gifts to the BFG and Sophie, for whom residences are built in Windsor Great Park.
-Tourists come in huge numbers to watch the giants in the pit who are only fed snozzcumbers, and the only time they ever ate a human is when three drunks managed to climb the safety fence one night and fell in, also causing a sign to be put up saying "Please Don't Feed the Giants".
+The kings, presidents, prime ministers, and other rulers of every country that the giants had visited in the past sends thanks and gifts to the BFG and Sophie, for whom residences are built in Windsor Great Park.
+Tourists come in huge numbers to watch the giants in the pit reluctantly eating snozzcumbers.
+One incident had three drunks managed to climb the safety fence one night and fall in and gotten eaten causing the head keeper to put up a big sign on the fence saying "It is Forbidden to Feed the Giants".
 The BFG receives the official title of Royal Dream-Blower, and continues bestowing dreams upon children; he also learns to speak and write more intelligibly, writing a book identified as the novel itself, under another's name.